aslilac/observatory/README.md

 # Observatory

+Peak into (your disk) space!

 ![screenshot](/media/observatory.png)

-Observatory was made out of a desire for a high quality and modern disk usage analysis tool that can be used on all the most popular desktop operating systems.
+Observatory was made out of a desire for a high quality and modern disk usage analysis tool that can be used on all of the most popular desktop operating systems.
 Other alternatives out there are either old, ugly, confusing, platform specific, or some combination of all of these.

-Observatory checks all the boxes that no one else does.
+Observatory checks all the boxes that no one else does!

 -   Pretty ✔
--   Modern ✔
+-   Easy to use ✔
 -   Cross platform ✔
 -   Fast ✔ (sort of)
--   Memory efficient ✔ (sort of)

 The last two are both things that are kind of work-in-progress.
 The current scanning implementation is in TypeScript, which comes with some performance and memory usage concerns.